Day 1

 Cordoba's Jewish Quarter is marked by narrow and irregular streets.
 It houses a medieval Synagogue and the Sephardic House.
 Unfortunately, this neighborhood was a focal point of the Spanish Inquisition, during which Cordoba played a large role.

-On our way to Marbella, we will stop in the village of Ronda to see the famous Puento Nuevo Bridge.
-After some free time here, we will continue to the Costa del Sol until we reach Marbella, where we will eat dinner and spend the night.
+On our way to Costa del Sol, we will stop in the village of Ronda to see the famous Puento Nuevo Bridge.
+After some free time here, we will continue to the Costa del Sol, where we will eat dinner and spend the night.

 -